Twistor memory: Twistors

-The main reason for Bell's development of twistor is that the process could be highly automated.
+The main reason for Bell's development of twistors is that the process could be highly automated.
 Although the folding process that completed the twistor might be carried out by hand, the layup and laminating of the sheets was easily handled by machine.
-Improved versions of twistor also wrapped the section of bare copper initially used solely for the return path, thereby doubling density without any changes to the production techniques.
+Improved versions of twistors also wrapped the section of bare copper initially used solely for the return path, thereby doubling density without any changes to the production techniques.

 Operation

-Writing to twistor was effectively identical to core; a particular bit was selected by powering one of the twistor wires and one of the solenoid loops to one half of the required power, such that the required field strength was created only at the intersection of the two.
+Writing to twistor memory was effectively identical to writing to a core memory; a particular bit was selected by powering one of the twistor wires and one of the solenoid loops to one half of the required power, such that the required field strength was created only at the intersection of the two.

 Reading used a different process.
-Unlike core, twistor did not have a sense/inhibit line.
+Unlike core memory, twistor memory did not have a sense/inhibit line.
 Instead, it used a larger current in the solenoid, large enough to flip all of the bits in that loop, and then used the twistor wires as the read line.

-Twistor was thus read and written one plane at a time, rather than in core, where only one bit per plane could be used at once.
+Twistor memory was thus read and written one plane at a time, rather than in core memory, where only one bit per plane could be used at once.